 Using Technology to establish a personalised learning environment

 Technology has been playing a key role in addressing the diverse learning needs of students.
 Most students use digital tools to search and process information that demonstrates an understanding of concepts in their preferred way.

 Online practice tests, mock tests, and sample papers are examples of how technology has started enabling a personalised non-judgemental learning environment for students.
-Another example of a personalised learning model is, digital content available on youtube and other similar platforms that allows students to learn enjoyably where they play content repeatedly until they are confident.
+Another example of a personalised learning model is digital content available on youtube and other similar platforms.
+It allows students to learn enjoyably where they play content repeatedly until they are confident.
 Technology in education has empowered students to learn from diverse content but is it really helping them cope with their learning gap?